Social Media Marketing

 • Instagram, YouTube, and TikTok are valuable for reaching younger audiences and enhancing brand engagement through visual and video content.

-• Brands should be careful on X / Twitter and Tiktok due to recent volatility in the broader market and concerns about brand placement on the platforms.
+• Brands should be careful on X / Twitter and TikTok due to continued volatility in the broader market and concerns about brand placement on the platforms.

-• Tailor strategies to each platform’s unique audience and content style for maximum engagement and effectiveness.
+• Match strategies to each platform’s unique audience and content style for maximum engagement and effectiveness.

-For this reason, it’s almost expected for any modern B2B firm to be active on each of these core platforms.
+For these reasons, it’s almost expected that any modern B2B firm will include social media in their digital marketing efforts and be active on each of the core platforms.

 LinkedIn

 Reports from companies such as Hubspot have found that LinkedIn is 277% more effective at generating leads than Facebook or Twitter.
-With more than 238 million members in North America alone, it’s easy to see why LinkedIn acts as the primary driver of high-value social media leads for B2B organizations.
+With more than 238 million members in North America alone, it’s easy to see why LinkedIn for B2B marketing is the primary driver of high-value social media leads for B2B organizations.

 Facebook

-Recent industry trends among B2B marketers have shifted Facebook away from its former central position in the social media marketing space as businesses increasingly focus on LinkedIn, Twitter, and Instagram as primary lead drivers .
+Recent industry trends among B2B marketers have shifted Facebook from its former central position in social media marketing as businesses increasingly focus on LinkedIn, Twitter, and Instagram as primary lead drivers.

-However, Facebook still holds a strong position in the B2B marketing space due to its ubiquitous nature and wide reach.
+However, Facebook still holds a strong position in B2B marketing due to its ubiquitous nature and broad reach.

-For this reason, many organizations choose to use Facebook for its more social and team-focused nature — taking a more “social” approach to social media by posting content about the employee or customer experience and avoiding hard sales tactics entirely.
+For this reason, many organizations use Facebook for its more communal and team-focused nature—taking a more “social” approach to social media by posting content about the employee or customer experience and avoiding hard sales tactics entirely.

 Instagram

-Instagram takes a more visual approach to social media and largely combines many features from Facebook with the shorter and more fast-paced tempo of a platform such as Twitter.
+Instagram takes a more visual approach to social media marketing.
+It largely combines many features from Facebook with the shorter and faster-paced tempo of a platform such as Twitter.
 With around 2 billion active monthly users, Instagram’s reach lands it as one of the most visited websites in the world.

 B2B marketers have largely taken notice of Instagram due to its diverse content formats that support discovery and delight across the buyer’s journey, which can increase your brand’s favorability and stickiness.

-Remember, B2B buyers are on Instagram as well — they’re just not visiting the platform with the intention of fully engaging with the business world.
-By aligning your content with the user intent of discovery (“look at this cool thing we did or made”) and delight (posting entertaining content that nurtures the human connection), you can create a cross-platform experience that nurtures leads in a more holistic way.
+Remember, B2B buyers are on Instagram as well—they’re just not visiting the platform with the intention of fully engaging with the business world.
+By matching your content with the user intent of discovery (“look at this cool thing we did or made”) and delight (posting entertaining content that nurtures the human connection), you can create a cross-platform experience that nurtures leads more holistically.

 X / Twitter

-With an audience of somewhere between 350 and 500 million monthly active users (depending on how the numbers are measured), Twitter has a total reach closer to Snapchat than to its larger social media cousins.
+With an audience of over 500 million monthly active users, X / Twitter has a total reach closer to Snapchat than its larger social media cousins.

-However, demographic data still shows that Twitter excels at spreading news and other informational content to extremely targeted and niche verticals.
+However, demographic data still shows that X excels at spreading news and other informational content to highly targeted and niche verticals.

-For this reason, many businesses see Twitter as the preferred social media network for news articles, current events, and other topical content an organization may want to speak to.
-However, the volatility of the platform and the loss of brand protection guardrails over the last several years mean that firms should be especially careful about what they post to the platform and how they choose to engage with their broader audience.
+For this reason, many businesses see X as the preferred social media network for news articles, current events, and other topical content an organization may want to speak to.
+However, the volatility of the platform and the loss of brand protection guardrails over the last several years mean that firms should be cautious about what they post to the platform and how they engage with their broader audience.

 TikTok

-Since its launch in 2016, TikTok has become the fastest-growing social media platform in history, amassing more than 1.218 billion monthly active users over the age of 18 as of 2024 and only growing more popular since.
+Since its launch in 2016, TikTok has become the fastest-growing social media platform in history, reaching more than 1.04 billion monthly active users as of 2024 and only growing more popular since.
+The app was the second most downloaded in the U.S. in 2024.
 Importantly, TikTok sits at the forefront of the short-form video boom that has overtaken other platforms such as Facebook (Facebook Reels), YouTube (YouTube Shorts), and more.

-This emphasis on short-form video presents a golden opportunity for brands to establish awareness and drive engagement of their products and services.
+This emphasis on short-form videos presents a golden opportunity for brands to establish awareness and drive engagement in their products and services.
 Highlighting company culture, providing educational content, poking fun at your industry, and taking part in recent trends are all common approaches to posting engaging B2B content on the platform.

-However, years of concern about TikTok’s ties to foreign interests have prompted lawmakers to draft legislation that could either ban TikTok entirely in the United States or force its sale to a domestic company, meaning that the future of the platform is uncertain, especially in the contexts of B2B marketing.
+However, the concern about TikTok’s ties to foreign interests prompted lawmakers to draft legislation that could either ban TikTok entirely in the United States or force its sale to a domestic company.
+As of February 2025, President Donald Trump delayed the ban, allowing TikTok to continue operations in the U.S. temporarily with the potential for further extending beyond his initial 75-day deadline.

 As noted by marketer Jay Baer, “content is fire, and social media is gasoline.”